ute/custom-numbered-blocks/README.md

 - Groups of classes can be defined that share style and numbering.
 - Lists-of-classes can be extracted, such as a list of all theorems.
 It is also possible to generate a list for a group of classes.

-The filter supports output formats pdf and html for single documents and books in Quarto 1.2.
-Quarto 1.3 seems to render pdf books differently - currently numbering is broken for pdf books in Quarto 1.3.
+The filter supports output formats pdf and html.

 ![image](https://github.com/ute/custom-numbered-blocks/assets/5145859/8b69f761-fcf8-44fe-b2ee-2626f59548c9)

 ## Status

+Quarto 1.3 handles pdf books differently from Quarto 1.2.
+If chapters contain additional level 1 heading, this messes up numbering in Quarto 1.3 pdf books.

 There may come changes to the yaml-UI for lists-of-classes.
-Otherwise, this seems to be a first working release - please discuss more features and report bugs :-)

 ## Installing